Scrumplesplunge/kano/README.md

   * Semantics will be similar to C, e.g. plain data structures, value semantics.

+Ideas for future features:

+  * Multi-file support with module name and file layout similar to Python, but with explicit export statements in modules.
+  * Unbounded integer types.
+The compiler will perform static analysis to determine the bounds of all integer expressions and generate code that can handle that range.
+The expectation is that almost all real code will have small provable bounds, but we shall see...
+  * Allocate stack frames just like structs: a stack frame must have space for all recursive calls it makes.
+If the compiler can't prove and determine a fixed frame size, frames must explicitly be heap-allocated.
+This makes it trivial to track stack growth, makes stack explosion due to recursion have obvious syntax, and sets the groundwork for nifty things like zero overhead coroutines.

 Example program:

     function fib(n : integer) : integer {